Environment of Florida: Flora

+Florida has between 3,200 and 3,500 native plant species.
+Of those, 230 species are endemic to Florida.
+Florida has a very high species richness per unit area.

 Fauna

 Endemic species in Florida include the Florida scrub jay (Aphelocoma coerulescens), Miami blue (Cyclargus thomasi bethunebakeri), Okaloosa darter (Etheostoma okaloosae), and Key deer (Odocoileus virginianus clavium).

 Florida is a popular destination for birdwatching, because of the many species that can be found in the state at various times of the year.
 The Florida Ornithological Society maintains the official state list of the birds of Florida, which currently contains 498 species.
 A study published in 2003 by the Florida Fish and Wildlife Conservation Commission documented 196 species of birds which were confirmed to breed in the state, with an additional 19 species listed as possible or probable breeders.
 The Great Florida Birding Trail, a 2000-mile (3200 km) long trail, is composed of 489 locations throughout the state which are optimal observation sites.

 Sport fishing is also popular in Florida; over 250 different species of fish (including 73 non-native species) can be found in Florida.
 There are more than 1000 species of fish in Florida's inshore waters.

 In 2010, NOAA, citing the Magnuson-Stevens Act, banned fishing of red snapper until the population has time to recover.

 Florida's Atlantic coast is home to the only extensive coral reefs in the continental United States, and the third largest in the world.
 The entire reef system in the Florida Keys is encompassed by the Florida Keys National Marine Sanctuary, and significant portions of reef are protected as part of Biscayne National Park.

 In 1977, the federal government placed alligators on the endangered list.
 They were removed from the endangered list in 1987 and Florida permitted selective hunting in 1988.